giooms/HEC-EndlessRunner/README.md

 As soon as the game is over, you can start over or decide to change your Avatar or the map you play on.

 ## Enjoy!

+NB: If you play the game inside Unity, make sure to start from the chooseMap Scene.